 Total knee arthroplasty (TKA) is considered a highly successful procedure.
 Survival rates of more than 90% after 10 years are generally reported after implantation of conventional, fixed bearing TKAs.
-Restoring the limb alignment with an optimal ligament balance is considered critical (Insall 1983), but to achieve both goals by cases with severe coronal deformation may be challenging (Saragalia 2017).
-Consequently, the long term survival of conventional TKA by severe coronal deformation may be compromised.
+Restoring the limb alignment with an optimal ligament balance is considered critical (Insall 1983).
+Consequently, the long-term survival of conventional TKA by severe coronal deformation may be compromised.
 Various methods have therefore been described to treat major varus deformities (Laskin 1996), but there has so far been no consensus on the type of prosthesis to use, or the preferred ligament balancing technique.
 Some surgeons suggest using constrained and hinged prostheses, but these implants are associated with an increased complication rate.
 Computer navigation for TKA may help improving prosthesis alignment (Jenny 2005) especially in cases with severe coronal deformation (Saragaglia 2017).

-The primary hypothesis of this study will be that the 10 year survival rate of navigated TKAs for severe coronal deformation will be improved in comparison to conventional TKAs when analyzing survival rates and knee function as evaluated by the Knee Society Score (KSS).
+The primary hypothesis of this study was that the 10-year survival rate of navigated TKAs for severe coronal deformation will be improved in comparison to conventional TKAs when analyzing survival rates and knee function as evaluated by the Knee Society Score (KSS).